You are using an outdated browser. Please upgrade your browser to improve your experience.

 4. Seniorchatters.co.uk(website opens in a new tab) – a safe chatroom for over 50s from all over the world to build genuine friendships

-5. Olderiswiser.com(website opens in a new tab) – 'the social networking site for grown ups' with forums, chat rooms, and friendship groups for over 50s
+5. Restless.co.uk(website opens in a new tab) – a social networking site with forums, chat rooms, and friendship groups for over 50s

 6. Funatfifty.co.uk(website opens in a new tab) – an exclusive website for over 50s looking for friends or romance